 Is it wholly impossible to apprentice under someone or study independently and teach yourself the techniques of filmmaking?
 Of course not.
 I did this for many years before I decided to pursue a formal education.
 On the opposite side, will a degree magically open every door within your career and immediately set you on the path to success?
 Probably not.
-But here’s what my degree did for me though…
+But here is what my degree did do for me…

-It also afforded me the opportunity to handle and work with gear that I couldn’t possibly hope to afford at that time.
-This was pivotal in helping me to build up my technical skills while also helping me to make difficult choices about when and where I wanted to invest my own money when it was time to start building my professional kit.
+Film school also afforded me the opportunity to handle and work with gear that I couldn’t possibly hope to afford at that time.
+This was pivotal in helping me to build up my technical skills while also helping me to make difficult choices about when and where I wanted to invest my own money when it was time to start building my own professional kit.
+This idea of accessibility is vital in helping to provide students with the skills that they need to be successful in the field.
+From day one, my students are placed in environments that allow for maximum access to the materials that they need in order to flourish.

 All of these things were important in helping to shape my career, but the two most important things that film school gave me was the fortitude to tackle projects even when they felt daunting, and a greater understanding of the type of artist that I wanted to be.
 For the first time, I was having real conversations about my influence as a artist and what the message was behind my work.